fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

     <p class="blog-post-image-caption">ROC curve of predicted S&P 500 directional moves over the test set (from 2024-06-17 to 2024-07-30).</p>

-We find that the model achieves an accuracy score of 63% and a ROC-AUC score of 80% on the test set.
+We can additionally calculate the confusion metrics of the test set predictions.

 .. code:: python